Community Redevelopment Agency

 How does it work?

-Redevelopment projects in each of the seven areas are coordinated by the Martin County Community Redevelopment Agency and implemented by a team of partners that include County staff representing a variety of departments and citizens.
+Redevelopment projects in each of the six areas are coordinated by the Martin County Community Redevelopment Agency and implemented by a team of partners that include County staff representing a variety of departments and citizens.
 Each Community Redevelopment Area is guided by a Neighborhood Advisory Committee (NAC).
 Neighborhood Advisory Committees are volunteer advisory committees comprised of residents, business owners and property owners appointed by the Board of County Commissioners.
 The NACs work with the residents, County staff and the CRA.
 NAC members provide advice and recommendations to the CRA regarding the implementation of projects adopted within the Community Redevelopment Plans; they are the conduit through which the community speaks.

 The Martin County Board of County Commissioners delegated certain powers to a citizen appointed Community Redevelopment Agency in the adoption of Ordinance 1015.
 The Community Redevelopment Agency reviews the recommendations of the NACs, adopts redevelopment plans and budgets and provides direction to staff.
 The CRA Board is comprised of seven members, representing each CRA.
 The honorable members of the CRA were appointed by the Martin County Board of County Commissioners on December 13, 2016 by Resolution 16-12.13.

 CRA projects are largely funded by tax increment funds (TIF) from each respective area.
 When a redevelopment area is established, the current assessed value of the property within the project area is designated as the base year value.
 TIF is a mechanism which captures a percentage of any new tax revenue generated when a vacant or underutilized property is redeveloped.
 As the majority of redevelopment areas within Martin County were established between 2000 and 2001, the CRA receives a percentage of any tax revenue greater than the amount of revenue captured in those base years.